Building Rainmaking Habits, Chapter 4

-Most of us have held positions where the calendar year turns over and we find ourselves continuing the same routines from previous years.
-It is very easy to become entrapped by the gravity of “status quo” and find ourselves repeating the same experiences over-and-over.
-Although many of us strive to build routines within our lives, we grow during periods of change.
+Most of us have watched the calendar year turn over and we find ourselves repeating the same experiences over-and-over.
+It is very easy to become entrapped by the gravity of “status quo”, and although many of us strive to build routines within our lives, we grow during periods of change.

-As we look back over our career’s we can identify significant emotional events that have influenced how we conduct ourselves.
+As we look back over our journey’s we can identify significant emotional events that have influenced how we conduct ourselves.
 They were not all comfortable, however many initiated positive change.
-Granted, external forces cause most transitions, such as an appraisal, a confrontation, or a setback.
-Which begs the question; must we experience tough times to refine ourselves?
+Granted, external forces cause most transitions, such as an appraisal, a confrontation, or a setback, which begs the question; must we experience tough times to refine ourselves?

-Here are some alternatives that can influence change, and how we can apply them to the topic of rainmaking:
+Here are some alternatives that can stimulate change, and how we can apply them to the topic of rainmaking:

-Now, alongside our community of supporters that will provide “wind under your wings,” we will dedicate the next posting to discuss re-tooling your rainmaking habits with an effective process that aligns with your wiring and work environment.
-These specific actions when integrated into your weekly routine lay the foundation for client engagement.
+Now, alongside our community of supporters, let’s discuss re-tooling our rainmaking habits within an effective process that aligns with our wiring and work environment.

 We all struggle with balancing our time between running a business, serving clients, and our personal lives.
 However, a consistent investment in a process of business development is the engine that insures the future.